AcademiaSD/sd-webui-inpaint-anything/README.md

-Includes the Gradio 4 patch by @BreakNecks https://gist.github.com/BreakNecks/7a98470d4ea30fd1f272131d9f1ee63c
+Includes the Gradio 4 patch by @BreakNecks https://gist.github.com/BreakNecks/7a98470d4ea30fd1f272131d9f1ee63c and minor changes for gradio compatibility

-# Inpaint Anything for Stable Diffusion Web UI
+# Inpaint Anything for ForgeV2 WebUI

 Inpaint Anything extension performs stable diffusion inpainting on a browser UI using any mask selected from the output of [Segment Anything](https://github.com/facebookresearch/segment-anything).